Configuration

 App.tsx

-import { TamaguiProvider } from 'tamagui'import config from './tamagui.config'export default function App() {return (<TamaguiProvider config={config}><AppContents /></TamaguiProvider>)}
+import { TamaguiProvider } from 'tamagui'import { config } from './tamagui.config'export default function App() {return (<TamaguiProvider config={config} defaultTheme="light"><AppContents /></TamaguiProvider>)}

-TamaguiProvider takes a few optional properties:
+accepts a few properties:

 Props